iamgideonidoko/loft.nvim/README.md

 - #### ⟅⇅⟆ Smart Ordering

   The smart ordering feature (represented with the symbol `⟅⇅⟆`) dynamically arranges your buffers based on recency.
 This means that if you navigate to a buffer without any Loft's action (say via [Telescope](https://github.com/nvim-telescope/telescope.nvim)), that buffer will be move to the last position in the registry.
-If you have Telescope installed, by default, the current buffer before navigation will be moved to second to the last position.
+Also, the current buffer before navigation will be moved to second to the last position.

 - #### (✓) Marking